TwinePlatform/twine-visitor/docs/architecture.md

 ### Server
 ```
 ./server
-|- admin               All code related to admin features
+|- cb-admin            All code related to cb-admin features
 |  |- controllers      Route definitions
 |  |  |- api           Route definitions for API routes
-|  |- models           Database models (objects representing admin-related entities in the DB)
+|  |- models           Database models (objects representing cb-admin-related entities in the DB)
 |  |- index.js         Exports single function/app that can be mounted onto the main express app
-|- community_business  All code related to CB features
+|- twine-admin         All code related to twine-admin features
 |  |- controllers
 |  |- ...
 |- visitor             All code related to visitor features